 Deciding to quit smoking is a major step toward a healthy lifestyle.
 Many people who have successfully kicked the smoking habit or have tried to do so agree that it is not an easy habit to break.
 When Pfizer Inc. introduced the smoking-cessation drug Chantix in the United States in 2006, smokers who wanted help quitting were thrilled.
 Unfortunately, this dangerous drug has some serious side effects.

 Back in January, a Green Bay, WI workers comp attorney wrote about how Chantix, generically known as Varenicline, had been linked to several suicides and other acts of injury.
 Now, it seems the drug may be responsible for a murder-suicide that left four children orphaned.
+New Jersey attorneys specializing in trusts were called to help handle the case.

 The fathers of a husband and wife have recently filed a federal lawsuit asserting that Chantix caused a 34-year-old man who took the medication to experience rage and violent behavior, resulting in his death, as well as that of his wife in May 2009.
 The couple’s four young children are now left without parents.